 \paragraph{Effect of removing anchor nodes.} Once a set of anchor nodes is identified, a natural question asks if the set contains redundancy.
 We perform the following experiment: we randomly remove a number of anchor nodes and recompute the ASR.
-Because on Cora and Citeseer, the average number anchor nodes for $\xi=4$ is 7.9 and 7.7 respectively, we use an anchor set of size eight to conduct the experiment.
+Because on Cora and Citeseer, the average number of anchor nodes for $\xi=4$ is 7.9 and 7.7 respectively, we use an anchor set of size eight to conduct the experiment.
 For each case, we randomly remove 1--7 nodes from the anchor set and report the corresponding average ASR.
 The results are shown in Figure~\ref{universaldelete_fg}.
 From the figure, one sees that the average ASR gradually decreases to zero as more and more anchor nodes are removed.
 This result indicates that there exists no redundancy in the anchor set.
 The decease is faster when more nodes are removed, but the average ASR is still quite high even when removing half of the nodes.
-This finding is the second evidence that supports the trade-off between anchor set size and ASR, in additional to the prior Table~\ref{data_tb}.
+This finding is another evidence that supports the trade-off between anchor set size and ASR, in addition to the prior Table~\ref{data_tb}.